RaulPPelaez/Naga_KeypadMapper/README.md

 Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or a script executing naga -start to your startup folder/configuration.
 (Might have to run chmod +x on the .desktop)

+If you ever were to login as root then unlog and log as another user the daemon might ask you for your password to kill the rooted daemon.
+If the device still doesn't work after root access, unplugging and replugging the device then starting the daemon will surely work.

 ## Debugging

 The commands are :